-Before being approved as a releasing person, applicants must attend an internal training course by the certification body as well as an initial training course held by QS.
+Before being approved as a releasing person, applicants must attend an internal training course by the certification body as well as the information event "QS for beginners" held by QS.

-⇒ Chapter 3.1.3 Internal training by the certification body
+\Rightarrow Chapter 3.1.3 Internal training by the certification body

-For a person to attend the initial training course, QS must be in possession of all the necessary documents for approval at least six weeks prior to the date of the training course.
+For a person to attend the information event "QS for beginners", QS must be in possession of all the necessary documents for approval at least six weeks prior to the date of the information event.

-⇒ Record sheet for auditors and releasing persons
+\Rightarrow Record sheet for auditors and releasing persons